fjarri/reikna/doc/source/tutorial-basic.rst

     comp.connect(transformations.split_complex(), 'out', ['out1', 'out2'])

-We have used the pre-created transformation here for simplicity; writing your own transformations will be described :ref:`later <guide-writing-a-transformation>`.
+We have used the pre-created transformation here for simplicity; writing custom transformations is described in :ref:`guide-writing-a-transformation`.

 In addition, we want ``in2`` to be scaled before being passed to the main computation.
 To achieve this, we connect the scaling transformation to it: